PurpleBooth/alfred-emoji-snippet-pack/README.md

 Inspired by
 [califa/alfred-emoji-pack](https://github.com/califa/alfred-emoji-pack),
+which is worth a look.

 Couple of things that are different though:

-  - Fully automated releases - As soon as the place we get our Emoji's from updates, a new version will be built
+  - Fully automated releases - As soon as [the place we get our Emoji's from](https://github.com/github/gemoji) updates, a new version will be built (When this was written that was Emoji 13.0)
   - Less repeating emoji
   - More descriptive names